stone-foundation/stone-js-cli/docs/options/StoneCliBlueprint/interfaces/StoneCliAppConfig.md

 > `optional` **kernel**: `KernelConfig`\<`IncomingEvent`, `OutgoingResponse`\>

-Defined in: core/dist/index.d.ts:528
+Defined in: core/dist/index.d.ts:566

-Global middleware settings for the application kernel.
+Kernel configurations for the application.

 #### Inherited from